jstimpfle/python-wsl/doc/index.rst

 User-defined datatypes
 ----------------------

 Custom datatypes are quite easy to add.
-We need a decoder and an encoder.
+We need a decoder and an encoder for values in database tuples.
 The decoder gets the line and the position in that line where a value of that datatype is supposed to begin.
 It parses the value and returns it together with the position of the first unconsumed character.
-The encoder simply serializes any given value to a string.
-Let's make a datatype for base64 encoded data.
+The encoder just serializes any given value to a string.
+Let's make a decoder / encoder pair for base64 encoded data.

 .. code:: python3